Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### subscribe

-Subscribe to this conversations messages array.
+Subscribe to this conversation's messages array.

 **Parameters**